 A very good restaurant, located above la Seggiola, is San Domenico.
 They do not have a menu as the chef cooks the catch of the day and what he found at the local market.
 Slightly more pricey ($$) then the usual restaurants in Pizzo, as you will order at least two courses.
 This small restaurant only serves dinner, starting around 9 pm, service is not fast, but dishes creative and tasty.
 Via Colapesce, Pizzo, Italy (0039) 3491390255

-La Lampara is popular according to Trip Advisor, and we agree after having "tested" it several times.
+La Lampara is popular according to Trip Advisor, and we agree after having dined here several times.
 It is a nice little indoor fish restaurant with fishermen style decor and friendly service.
 English speaking owner Joseph (Guiseppe) is a great cook as is his mum.
-Reservation is recommended (locals eat after 8pm). $
+Reservation is recommended (locals arrive late). $

 Il Brigantino, just a stone throw from the main piazza up the Corso Garibaldi a tiny trattoria with few chairs on the corso offers a mall selection of salads, panini and pastas, served by a young and charming couple.
 Newly opened and popular among locals. $

-Il Cappero Rosso, in piazza opposite Belvedere, is a small restaurant with tables in piazza in spring and summer, family run by Giovanna and Toni (former owners of L'Aragonese).
+Il Cappero Rosso, in piazza opposite Belvedere, is a small restaurant with tables in piazza in spring and summer, family run by Giovanna and Toni.
 Local fish dishes, tonno o pesce sparda as well as pizza are good choices.
-Inside only very few tables under neon light $$
+Inside only very few tables under bright light $$

-GO has the most breathtaking panorama views (I prefer the view at lunch)!
+GO has the most breathtaking panorama views over Vibo Marina!
+(I prefer the view at lunch).
 Because of its location in the hills, you will need a car.
 Relaxed atmosphere, nice for special occasions, food not necessarily overwhelming $$.Strada Provinciale per S. Onofrio, Pizzo, Italy 0039 347 1137854

 La Degusteria on the way to Maierato/S.Onofrio (some km after "Go" restaurant), offers great local dishes.
-Nice for a change but car needed. $
+Nice for a change but car needed.
+Indoor only (I think). $

-L'Approdo in Vibo Marina (4 km from Pizzo), * Michelin Star Restaurant where you might encounter some famous people who spend the night on their big yachts in Vibo Marina before heading to Stromboli or Panarea, Eolie Islands. $$$
+L'Approdo in Vibo Marina (4 km from Pizzo) is a * Michelin Star Restaurant where you might encounter some famous people who spend the night on their big yachts in Vibo Marina before heading to Stromboli or Panarea, Eolie Islands. $$$

 If this list is not enough for you, try to find more via tripadvisor.